 For some people, this means taking regular vacations or scheduling time off during weekends and evenings when they are less likely to be interrupted by emails or social media notifications.

 Others may decide that they shouldn’t take any breaks at all so that they can focus on getting as much done as possible during regular working hours.
 The important thing is not just finding what works for you, but sticking with it even when things get tough (and trust me: things will get tough).

 This post isn’t meant to scare you from freelancing but to expose you to the ups and downs of the business.
 The choice is yours to decide if you want to become a freelancer.

 There are freelancing courses that I can recommend for you to kickstart your freelancing career.
 If you are interested, simply leave a comment below or send me an email.

-If you find this article ‘why you shouldn’t be a freelancer’ interesting, show an appreciation by sharing it with others using the social media icons below.
+If you find this article ‘why you shouldn’t be a freelancer’ interesting, show an appreciation by sharing it.